ashusharma890/Typing-test--React/README.md

 # Typing-test--React

-This is a dynamic website which allows user to perform a typing speed to assess their typing speed and skills.
+This is a dynamic website which allows user to perform a typing speed test to assess their typing speed and skills.

 Built using ReactJs with Material UI applied.